mandlcho/blueprint-gpt/README.md

 - `UVibeCodeEditorSubsystem`: Helper that injects the pseudo-code into the target Blueprint as a comment node.

 You can extend the subsystem to spawn real nodes using `UEdGraphSchema_K2::SpawnNodeFromTemplate` once you define a reliable JSON schema for nodes/pins.

+## License and attribution

+- Licensed under Apache 2.0.
+You can use, learn from, modify, and ship it (including commercially) as long as you keep the required notices.
+- Originator: Mandl Cho (GitHub: [@mandlcho](https://github.com/mandlcho)).
+Please retain this attribution in forks and redistributions.
+- Contributions are welcome and will be released under the same license; submit PRs to be listed as a contributor.